Skip to content

 Mom and teenager hugging in a park

-Imagine being forced to flee a situation of domestic violence and finding yourself and your child in an emergency shelter, terrified and completely unprepared for independent life.
-Or consider the shock of discovering that your partner, who has been engaging in financial abuse, took your rent money, leaving you and your family on the edge of homelessness.
+Imagine being forced to flee a situation of domestic violence and arriving with your child at an emergency shelter, terrified and completely unprepared for independent life.
+Or consider the shock of discovering that your partner, who has been engaging in financial abuse, took the rent money, leaving you and your family on the edge of homelessness.

 Financial Support That Helps Survivors and Their Families be Safe and Stable

-Ava reached out to her community-based advocacy organization for support and she was able to obtain rental assistance through the DVP TANF Flex Funds.
-Ava’s family found housing stability, which is an important step toward creating lasting healing, well-being and a secure future.
+Ava found help when she reached out to a community-based advocacy organization for support.
+Through them, she was able to obtain rental assistance through the DVP TANF Flex Funds.
+Ava’s family found housing stability, an important step toward creating lasting healing, well-being and a secure future.
 “Thank you for keeping me and my kids in the house,” Ava said.

 A Growing Impact Across Colorado